Support for Innovative Educational Projects at the Faculty

 • A project on “Artisanal Expertise in the Service of Innovation in Medical Simulation”, Led by Astrid Herrero.

-• The “International Master’s in One Health and Infectious Diseases”, which follows the International DIU created through TakeOff#1.
+• The “International Master’s in One Health and Infectious Diseases”, which follows on from the International DIU created through TakeOff#1.

-• The creation of an “Interdisciplinary Educational Escape Game in a Simulation Center: Mystery at SimHU Nîmes”, which fosters cohesion, communication, and collaboration among future healthcare professionals.
+• The creation of an “Interdisciplinary Educational Escape Game in a Simulation Center: Mystery at SimHU Nîmes”, which helps foster cohesion, communication, and collaboration among future healthcare professionals.

-• The development of a tool for “VESALE 3D: Dynamic 3D Virtual Dissection for Teaching Surgical Anatomy”, which is part of a commitment to never perform a procedure on a patient for the first time
+• The development of a tool for “VESALE 3D: Dynamic 3D Virtual Dissection for Teaching Surgical Anatomy”, which is part of an effort to ensure that procedures are never performed on a patient for the first time